jback08/FairShip/field/README.md

 Magnetic fields for the FairShip simulation use the Geant4 VMC ("geant4_vmc") interface.
-The "field/ShipFieldMaker" class is used to create fields, setting them to be either global and/or local fields to specific volumes in the geometry.
+The [ShipFieldMaker](ShipFieldMaker.h) class is used to create fields, setting them to be either global and/or local fields to specific volumes in the geometry.
 The VMC uses cm for distances and kGauss (0.1 Tesla) for magnetic fields.
 Here, we use the same cm unit for lengths, but use Tesla for magnetic fields, which the ShipFieldMaker class converts to kGauss units when passed to the VMC.

-The script "gconfig/g4Config.C" creates a ShipFieldMaker pointer, whose makeFields function takes a control file that specifies what magnetic fields are required for the simulation.
-This control file, and any field maps that it uses, must be located in this "field" sub-directory.
+The script [g4Config.C](../gconfig/g4Config.C) creates a ShipFieldMaker pointer, whose makeFields function takes a control file that specifies what magnetic fields are required for the simulation.
+This control file, and any field maps that it uses, must be located in this field sub-directory.

-The structure of the control file, such as "field/BFieldSetup.txt", uses specific keywords to denote what each line represents:
+The structure of the control file, such as [BFieldSetup.txt](BFieldSetup.txt), uses specific keywords to denote what each line represents:

 ```